ansys/pyoptislang/doc/source/user_guide/launch.rst

 Initial setup and launching optiSLang
 -------------------------------------
 In order to run, ``ansys.optislang.core`` needs to know the location of the optiSLang.
-Most of the time this can be automatically determined, but non-standard installs will need to provide the location of optiSLang.
+Most of the time this can be automatically determined, but non-standard installs needs to provide the location of optiSLang.
 You can start optiSLang by running:

 .. code:: python